 According to “The Health Effects of Cannabis and Cannabinoids: The Current State of Evidence and Recommendations for Research”, published by the National Academies of Sciences, Engineering, and Medicine in January 2017, the following are conclusions regarding cannabis side effects based on existing literature reviews.

 For cardiovascular risk, there is limited evidence of cannabis triggering an acute MI (heart attack), ischemic stroke, or subarachnoid hemorrhage.
-There is no evidence to support or refute chronic cannabis use and increased risk of acute MI.
+There is no evidence to support or refute chronic cannabis use and increased risk of acute heart attack.

 For cancer risk, there is moderate evidence of no association between the incidence of lung cancer (cannabis smoking), or the incidence of head and neck cancers.
 There is no or insufficient evidence to support associations with other cancers.